chep/copilot-chat.el/Readme.md

 `(copilot-chat-custom-prompt-selection) asks for a prompt in minibuffer and pastes selection after it before sending it to copilot.

 `(copilot-chat-add-current-buffer)` adds current buffer to copilot chat.
-Its content will be send with every request.
+Its content will be sent with every request.

 `(copilot-chat-create)` creates a new context.
 History and buffers are forgotten.